TaylanUB/scheme-bytestructures/README.md

       ...)

-In `bytestructure-ref-helper*`, if you know that the bytevector is irrelevant to the calculation (all involved descriptors are static-sized), you can provide a bogus value and get it back as-is;
+In `bytestructure-ref-helper*`, if you know that the bytevector is irrelevant to the calculation (i.e. all involved descriptors have static sizes), you can provide a bogus value and get it back as-is;
 good style should probably use `#f`:

     (bytestructure-ref-helper* #f 0 uint8-v3-v5 2)